ferguslau/Access-Control-System-Prototype/README.md

 Otherwise, the door will not open, the RGB Led will turn to Red Colour, as well as the system will trigger a multi-tone auditory signal exciting a buzzer by applying the PWM signals at different frequencies.
 After 5 seconds, incomer can enter password again.

-Addition Function: Added temperature sensor to detect temperature constantly.
+Addition Function: A temperature sensor is added to detect fire constantly.
 If the temperature detected is higher than a certain degree, an alert will be sent to monitor(OLED display) and the app.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------